When it comes to menopause symptoms, most of us know about them because we’re either dreading them or living them.

 While many see menopause as a time of waning sexual interest and pleasure, it really doesn't have to be that way.
 Did you know you can rewire your brain to make your body feel sexy?
 According to Dr. Northup, the trick is keeping an eye on your nitric oxide levels, an important factor in arousal.
 She recommends taking vitamins, eating well, and keeping active to reduce stress, even when the menopause transition is over.

 Northrup also advises menopausal and post-menopausal women to take control of their pleasure by learning to love themselves, getting massages, and exploring their own bodies.

 Other changes you can expect in this area of the brain?
 Increased focus.

-This means you needn’t get too distraught if you’re in the thick of menopause, complete with murky brain fog.
+This means you needn’t get too distraught if you’re in the thick of menopause, complete with menopause foggy brain.
 When menopause is over, not only will you likely get your attention span back, it might just be better than ever.

 One of the biggest hurrah moments of menopause?
 Saying goodbye to PMS and periods.

 Over 80 percent of women report experiencing painful periods.
 And before the period?
 Don’t even get us started.
 According to the Office of Women’s Health, 3 out of every 4 women suffer from PMS symptoms, including headaches, bloating, and irritability.